Beaconhouse National University

-Beaconhouse National University (BNU) is a private liberal arts university located in Lahore, in the province of Punjab, Pakistan.
+Beaconhouse National University is a private liberal arts university located in Lahore, in the province of Punjab, Pakistan.

+History

 BNU was founded in 2003 by its parent company Beaconhouse School System, it is located at Raiwind, a subdivision of Lahore District; the BNU campus is adjacent to the Bahria Town.
+It was chartered by the Government of Punjab in 2005.